 Shooting Daylight is limited in Alaska in the winter and the closer you get to winter solstice the less daylight you have available.
 To put that into perspective October 15th in our area shooting time starts at 7:54 am and ends at 6:33 pm.
 This equates to about 10.5 hrs of shooting light.
 On December 1st shooting light is at 8:53 am and ends at 3:41 pm giving us about 6.5 hrs of shooting light total.

-The advantage of having the liveaboard vessel is that it provides you the opportunity to be established and ready to hunt at daybreak on day 2 and 3.
+The advantage of having the liveaboard vessel is that it provides you the opportunity to be established and ready to hunt at daybreak on the subsequent days.
 With a smaller window of shooting light there’s less time wasted traveling.
 We will be anchored near the next morning’s hunting location ensuring you have greatest opportunity and time for harvesting your trophy Alaskan Sea Ducks.